Workshop: Well-Balanced Test-Driven Development

 Why attend?

 Are unit tests causing you pain?
-Are they constantly failing whenever you make changes to your production code?
-Do you spend a lot of time fixing them when they break?
-Are they difficult to set up and run?
-Do you have a hard time maintaining or structuring your test code?
-Are they causing you headaches from time to time?
+Do they fail in large numbers whenever you make changes to the production code?
+Are you spending a lot of time fixing them when they break?
+Do you get a headache just thinking about this topic?
 Are you on the brink of giving up on writing tests altogether or have you already done so?
-Are you struggling with how to write tests before production code?
+What if you could turn the ship around and make Test-Driven Development a strong ally in your life as a software developer?

 Course content